DylanCope/kc-evo-sim/README.md

 **Problem Statement**

-In this project students will be tasks with creating a Digital Evolution simulation of their choosing.
+In this project students will be tasked with creating a Digital Evolution simulation of their choosing.
 I have created a simple [codebase](https://github.com/DylanCope/kc-evo-sim) that the students can start from if they like, but they are free to take a different approach.
 My codebase is inspired by David Miller's evolution simulation that can be seen in his YouTube video ["I programmed some creatures.
 They Evolved."](https://www.youtube.com/watch?v=N3tRFayqVtk&ab_channel=davidrandallmiller).

 There are many possible questions that the students could explore with their simulations, but here are few starting points:
 1. What are the effects of different mutation and genetic crossover schemes?